 How to stand out on China’s enormous, noisy, and fast-evolving social networks is a puzzle brands are constantly striving to solve.
 While there is no one-size-fits-all formula, brands’ success stories seem to suggest time and again that creativity wins—and is amplified when it’s paired with the appropriate influencer marketing strategies.
 Below, we have identified a number of brands in categories from beauty to fashion to travel that have hit the mark with out-of-the-box viral campaigns that incorporate strategies like product seeding, offline experiences, and engaging micro-tier influencers.

-M.A.C. x Honor of Kings Makeup Tutorial by Melilim Fu
+M.A.C. x Honour of Kings Makeup Tutorial by Melilim Fu

 M.A.C.
 Influencer Marketing

 One would hardly think that a makeup label would pair well with a mobile hero game, but that’s just what M.A.C. did—extremely successfully—with one of its most recent crossover campaigns.
-Recognizing the major draw of anime and mobile gaming for China’s Gen-Z, M.A.C. teamed up with Tencent to create limited-edition lipsticks themed around the League of Legends-like game “Honor of Kings”.
-The unlikely partnership stemmed out of the fact that most of Honor of King’s players are female and often mentioned M.A.C. when describing the female anime characters’ lip colors.
+Recognising the major draw of anime and mobile gaming for China’s Gen-Z, M.A.C. teamed up with Tencent to create limited-edition lipsticks themed around the League of Legends-like game “Honour of Kings”.
+The unlikely partnership stemmed out of the fact that most of Honour of King’s players are female and often mentioned M.A.C. when describing the female anime characters’ lip colours.
 M.A.C. created five shades to pair up with five heroes and enlisted both young female idols from the hit reality show Produce 101 and top influencers to produce what would become a viral online collaboration.